mrn-aglic/examples/airflow-new-features/Readme.md

 2. [x] Tree view replaced by Grid view (demonstrated by default)
 3. [ ] LocalKubernetesExecutor
 4. [ ] Reuse of decorated tasks
+5. [ ] Various Minor features:
-5. [ ] Store connections from JSON format
+   1. [ ] Store connections from JSON format

 Here is the list of demonstrated new features in Airflow 2.4:
 1. [x] Data-aware (data-driven) scheduling
+2. [X] Various minor features:
    1. [x] Consolidated schedule parameter
    2. [x] Auto-register DAG used in context manager (used in all examples)